router-resources/Router-Nitro-CookBook/Module7.md

 Instructions: Answer the following questions based on the information presented in Module 7 - Part 1 of the Router Nitro Cookbook.
 Choose the best answer for each question.

-**What is the primary purpose of the getQuote function in the provided code example?**
+**Q1) What is the primary purpose of the getQuote function in the provided code example?**

 a) To initiate the cross-chain token transfer directly.<br>
 b) To retrieve information about fees and other details associated with a potential transfer.<br>